 In this post, I’m focusing on four key tips that I use to keep the family grocery bill under control with respect to planning and development of the family dinner menu:

 - Create 14-day dinner plans.
 I’ve talked about this tip before, but it is worth repeating.
 Menu planning is one of the very best ways I know to control the grocery bill.
 It requires about 90 minutes of my time twice per month.
 I create a menu and then build the grocery list based upon the dinners that were selected for the next 14 days.
 This process has kept us disciplined in eating the great majority of our meals at home and minimizing the temptation to simply go out for pizza or run down to the local fast food joint to avoid cooking.
 It also virtually eliminated those annoying quick runs to the store to get ingredients for one measly meal.
-For more details on my family menu planning, check out: Planning Your Dinner Menus In Advance to Save Big Money.
+For more details on my family menu planning, check out: This Little Trick Can Save You Thousands on Your Grocery Bill.

 - Quit being a baby and embrace leftovers!
 The number of people I know that refuse to eat leftovers is amazing.
 What a sad waste of food, not to mention money.
 In 2011, we spent on average $2.78 per person per meal — of course, that cost would have been higher if we didn’t eat the leftovers.
 Thankfully, my family loves raiding the refrigerator for culinary odds and ends — so much so that we’re currently saving money by eating leftovers to the tune of roughly $1400 annually.